Hello, prospective Weimaraner puppy owner!

 I’m hoping you’ve found this page as part of your research in getting a Weimaraner puppy.
 By now, you’ve probably figured out that prices vary, breeders vary, wait times vary, and quality varies.

-Breeders are like independent Bed and Breakfasts; we’re all quirky and no two of us are alike.
+That’s because breeders are like independent Bed and Breakfasts; we’re all quirky and no two of us are alike.
 Ha!
 We also have our own values and opinions on what defines a proper breeding program.

-Buying a puppy is more than just buying a puppy.
+In summary, buying a puppy is more than just buying a puppy.
 You’re voting with your dollars, and supporting where your puppy came from.
-If there is one takeaway for today, let that be the message. 🙂

 Bringing home a Barrett puppy also means you become part of a four-generation network of “Barrett owners” all over the country.
 You can find us in CA, OR, WA, NV, UT, AZ, WY, NM, MI, TX, NC, SC, MA, and Canada.
 We all get together for play dates, group hikes, and share personal information so that we can ask each other questions about training, and trade babysitting duties.
 As the breeder, I’m also available 24 hours a day, 7 days a week, to answer any questions you might have about your dog, no matter if he’s 12 weeks old or 15 years old.